has-taiar/has-taiar.github.io/_posts/2015-01-08-sharing-azure-active-directory-sso-access-tokens-across-multiple-native-mobile-apps.md

 ### Other Local Means

 There are many other options that are available for storing and sharing data between apps on iOS.
 We could create a reminder, a contact, etc. Many of these entries could even be hidden from the user.
-For instance, &#8220;DONE&#8221; reminders are hidden from the Reminders app list.
+For instance, "DONE" reminders are hidden from the Reminders app list.
 So we would need to to worry about the keys visibility, but I would still warn you to thing 10 times before go into storing your keys this way.

 ### Words of Warning